 Why offline usage?

 Privacy, Network connectivity, Security, High latency are common concerns that all customers have.
-The online use can also become a bottleneck when adopting machine learning on a very large scale.
+Online use can also become a bottleneck when adopting machine learning on a very large scale or in factories for visual quality control.
 Here are some scenarios to consider offline models: